How to Apply for the Hart Fellowship

 A Note on AI

-The use of generative AI is not permitted in the completion of this application.
+The use of generative AI is not permitted in the completion of the application.
 The Hart Fellowship is a writing fellowship as much as it is focused on research and service.
 The ability to critically self-reflect and explain one's ideas, passions, and learning goals without the aid of AI is essential to complete the Fellowship.
-As such, use of generative AI in this application will disqualify applicants from evaluation.
-All answers will be run through an AI-checker and any deemed to have violated this policy will be set aside and not considered.
+As such, use of generative AI in the application will disqualify applicants from evaluation.
+All answers are run through an AI-checker and any deemed to have violated this policy are set aside and not considered.